 In-home care and adult day care are two such options.
 Both professional in-home caregivers and adult day care staff can help set and maintain daily routines, provide engaging activities and outings, and broaden a senior’s social circle.
 Independent living, assisted living, memory care and nursing home care can also offer these benefits in a residential setting.
 When elders spend more time engaged in life during the day, it reduces boredom, minimizes depressive symptoms, and typically leads to better quality sleep at night.

 As a concerned caregiver, your goal is to determine why your loved one is so fatigued and how you can boost their mood and energy level.
 The problems and solutions above may not apply to every senior, so don’t feel you must try to solve sleep issues on your own.
-Communicate with your loved one as best you can and ask for help and ideas from physicians, elder care experts and fellow caregivers.
+Communicate with your loved one as best as you can and ask for help and ideas from physicians, elder care experts and fellow caregivers.
 By doing so, you’ll get the support and reassurance you need to find a workable solution.